satishdasyam/nytimes-mvvm/README.md

 Activity - Observes the data changes and renders UI

-Used nytimes API using 'server sent event' for real time data with delay of max 30 seconds without poll
+Used nytimes API using 'server-sent event' for real time data with delay of max 30 seconds without poll